Battle-monkey/Open-Arcade-layout-tester-and-creator/README.md

 ## WORKFLOW

--Create a double diameter for the buttons, inner diameter fot the hole and outer diameter for the real button diameter.
+-~Create a double diameter for the buttons, inner diameter fot the hole and outer diameter for the real button diameter~--------- done

--Modify the anti collision sistem to put a 3mm gap between the real diameter of the buttons
+-~Modify the anti collision sistem to put a 3mm gap between the real diameter of the buttons~---------done

 -~~Modify the anti collision system to it does not interfere with the background image~~ ----------------done